 Why, one is tempted to join Brown's congregation just in order to hear him play every Sunday!
 (Danbury (Connecticut) News-Times)

-For over forty-five years, Thomas Brown has been associated with church music and has served congregations in the Southern Baptist, Methodist, United Church of Christ, Episcopal, Disciples of Christ, Community of Christ and Presbyterian faith traditions.
+For over fifty years, Thomas Brown has been associated with church music and has served congregations in the Southern Baptist, Methodist, United Church of Christ, Episcopal, Disciples of Christ, Community of Christ and Presbyterian faith traditions.
 For nearly two years he was the organist for New York City's First Church of Religious Science which met in Alice Tully Hall; he coordinated a music program which juxtaposed classical music and professional soloists with well-known jazz musicians, popular vocalists and liturgical dance.
 He remains the youngest-ever-appointed staff organist of the Reorganized Church of Jesus Christ of Latter Day Saints (now Community of Christ) in Independence, Missouri, where he began his duties as weekday recitalist on the Auditorium Organ at fifteen.
 He currently serves University Presbyterian Church in Chapel Hill, North Carolina, as Minister of Music.
 He trains and conducts the Chancel (Senior) Choir, leads worship on the church's pipe organ and directs a comprehensive music program.
 Please visit him there at www.upcch.org.

 Thomas Brown is a graduate of the University of Missouri-Kansas City Conservatory of Music and is a recipient of the University's Alumni Achievement Award.
 He also holds the Master of Music degree from The Juilliard School in New York City and, while a student there, was named an Outstanding Young Artist of America by the Editors of Musical America magazine.
-He is the recipient of a number of musical awards, honors and prizes, and he can trace his musical tutelage directly to Beethoven through six generations of important student/teacher relationships.
+He is the recipient of a number of musical awards, honors and prizes, and he can trace his musical tutelage directly to Beethoven and to Brahms through important student/teacher relationships.
 His performances have been heard on NPR and the CBC, and he has recorded for The Repertoire Recording Society, RBW Records, Viennola Gramophone Austria and Raven Recordings.